tomasreichmann/gooddata-ui/docs/filter_visual_components.md

 You can set a filter on a specific measure.
 This is helpful when you have duplicate measures with diferent filters.

-To set a measure filter, pass an array of attribute filters or date filters as the `filter` prop inside the measure definition.
+To set a measure filter, pass an array of attribute filters or date filters as the `filters` prop inside the measure definition.

 ```jsx
 <div style={{ height: 300 }}>